NickDJM/accessible-menu/docs/classes/baseMenuItem.md

-# MenuItem Class
+# BaseMenuItem Class

-The MenuItem class is used to hold some super basic functionality for menu items.
+The BaseMenuItem class holds all of the universal menu item properties and functions.
+It is not intended to be used by itself in the DOM-- use [DisclosureMenuItem](disclosureMenuItem.md) or [MenubarItem](menubarItem.md) instead.

 ## Parameters